armytag/langs/cauldron/language1.md

 ## Syntax Sentences

 _The sun shines._
-sun 3SG-shine
+sun shine=3SG
-ɖaf i-ɡʷo

 _The sun is shining._
-sun 3SG-shine PROG
+sun PROG=3SG shine
-ɖaf i-ɡʷo    mu

 _The sun shone._
-sun PST-shine-3SG
+sun PST 3SG-shine
-ɖaf de-ɡʷo-i

 _The sun will shine._
-sun FUT 3SG-shine
+sun FUT=3SG shine
-ɖaf tol i-ɡʷo

 _The sun has been shining._
-sun PST-shine-3SG PROG
+sun PST shine-3SG PROG
-ɖaf de-ɡʷo-i     mu

 _The sun is shining again._
-sun 3SG-shine PROG again
-ɖaf i-ɡʷo    mu   bʷe
+sun REP=3SG shine

 _The sun will shine tomorrow._
-sun tomorrow 3SG-shine PROG
-ɖaf pʷami    i-ɡʷo    mu
+sun tomorrow=3SG shine

 _The sun shines brightly._
-sun 3SG-shine bright
+sun shine=3SG bright
-ɖaf i-ɡʷo    gul

 _The bright sun shines._
-sun bright 3SG-shine
+sun bright shine=3SG
-ɖaf gul    i-ɡʷo

 _The sun is rising now._
-sun now   3SG-rise
+sun now=3SG rise
-ɖaf kaska i-ɡʷo

 _All the people shouted._
 person PL all PST-shout-3PL